carlojacob/ohPoo/README.md

 Look out for more updates to come!

-Note: Pragma marks (`// MARK:`) have been added to `PooTimerView.swift` and `CountdownView.swift` to indicate where audio is prevented from playing by default.
-Uncomment lines of the form `// ____Player.play()` to turn on locally.
+Note: Pragma marks (`// MARK:`) have been added to `PooTimer.swift` to indicate where audio is prevented from playing by default.
+Uncomment function calls of the form `// play____()` to turn on locally.
 These will be turned off by default in later iterations, with user Settings to turn them on.

 ## Screenshots
 <p align="center">